laravel/docs/upgrade.md

         // ...
     }

-In order to use the `verified` middleware so that only verified users may access a given route, you will need to update the `$routeMiddleware` property of your `app/Http/Kernel.php` file to include the new middleware:
+In order to use the `verified` middleware so that only verified users may access a given route, you will need to update the `$routeMiddleware` property of your `app/Http/Kernel.php` file to include the new `verified` and `signed` middleware:

     // Within App\Http\Kernel Class...